Alpha diversity

 Recommendation

-• Richness: The number of observed unique features
+• Richness: number of observed unique species

 • Dominance: Berger-Parker